gsarti/website-content/content/authors/gsarti/_index.md

 bio: I am PhD student in interpretable neural machine translation at the University of Groningen.
 My research focuses on interpretability for NLP models, in particular to the benefit of end-users and by leveraging human behavioral signals.

 interests:
-- name: Conditional Language Generation
+- name: Generative Language Models
   icon: comment-dots
 - name: Deep Learning Interpretability
   icon: magnifying-glass
-- name: Human-AI Collaboration
+- name: Human-AI Interaction
   icon: handshake
-- name: Uncertainty Estimation
+- name: User Modeling and Personalization
-  icon: circle-question
+  icon: eye

 education:
   courses: